tronprotocol/tronbox/README.md

 ## 4. Contract Migration<br>
 `$ tronbox migrate`
 <br>
-This command will make all migrations    .
+This command will invoke all migrations directory .
 If your previous migration was successful, `tronbox migrate` will invoke a newly created migration.
-If there is no new migration script, this command    Instead, you can use `--reset` to start over the migration script.
+If there is no new migration script, this command    Instead, you can use option `--reset` to start over the migration script.
 `$ tronbox migrate --reset`
 <br>
 ## 5. Start Console<br>